 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2009 The following specific measures were implemented to prevent flaring from the startup operations at the HCNHF in July 2009.
 All feasible prevention measures were incorporated into the planned procedures for conducting the maintenance activities that resulted in this flaring event.
 These prevention measures helped to minimize flaring but were not able to prevent the flaring event.
 Prevention measures to minimize and potentially eliminate flaring from planned maintenance activities are described in detail in Section 5.1 of Valero's approved Flare Minimization Plan (FMP) (Revision No. 3.2, July 16, 2008 (Revised September 16, 2008 and April 17, 2009)).
 In accordance with the FMP, pre-maintenance planning was conducted to identify prevention measures to minimize and potentially eliminate flaring.
 All feasible prevention measures were implemented and are described in Section 12 of the applicable causal analysis report.
 During a post-maintenance review of the flaring event, no additional prevention measures were identified.
 The maintenance activities were conducted in accordance with Valero's planned procedures that were designed in part to minimize flaring.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
-Minor

-Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2009 The following prevention measures were implemented to prevent flaring due from the C901 Control Valve failure in July 2009.
+There were no additional prevention measures that were feasible or practical which could further minimize or eliminate flaring from this planned maintenance activity.
+Minor 2009 The following prevention measures were implemented to prevent flaring due from the C901 Control Valve failure in July 2009.
 A. The CV9P01A valve positioner was replaced and maintenance was performed to ensure reliable valve performance.
 B. Maintenance was performed on CKF090 to ensure reliable valve performance.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
+There were no prevention measures that were feasible or practical to eliminate this flaring.
 Minor